About High Series

 Johannes Schwartz (Munich, 1970) is a photographer living and working in Amsterdam, who studied photography at Gerrit Rietveld Academy between 1995 and 1998.
 At the Rietveld Academy, he has been head of the photography department (2004-2010), where he is currently still teaching.
 Awards include the Esther Kroon Award (1998) and the Cobra Kunstprijs Amstelveen (2007).
 He is one of the artists participating in 'Opera Aperta / Loose Work', the official Dutch entry to the Venice Biennale 2011.

-This website has been developed by Jonas Lund.
 Photography by Johannes Schwartz, graphic design by Experimental Jetset.
 All rights reserved, (c) 2011.